cujojs/when/docs/installation.md

 [CJS](http://wiki.commonjs.org/wiki/CommonJS) and [AMD](http://wiki.commonjs.org/wiki/Modules/AsynchronousDefinition) are the primary targets for `when`, but instructions for a variety of setups are provided below.

+As of version 3.0, when.js requires an ES5 environment.
+In older environments, an ES5 shim such as [poly](https://github.com/cujojs/poly) or [es5-shim](https://github.com/es-shims/es5-shim)

 #### AMD

 1. Get it. `bower install when`, `yeoman install when`, or `git clone https://github.com/cujojs/when`

 1. Configure your loader.
-When.js is AMD-compatible out of the box need for shims or anything.
-Below is an example of how configuring the package might look:
+Here is an example of how configuring the package might look:

   ```js
   // using requirejs